 That 3.2 billion-pixel camera, about the size of a small car, will also be able to capture an extremely wide field of view, taking images that cover 49 times the area of Earth's moon in a single exposure.
 This will add a "qualitatively new capability in astronomy," according to the LSST Corporation, which is building the telescope along with the U.S. Energy Department and National Science Foundation.

 "The LSST will provide unprecedented three-dimensional maps of the mass distribution in the universe," the developers add — maps that could shed light on the mysterious dark energy that drives the universe's accelerating expansion.
 It will also produce a full census of our own solar system, including potentially hazardous asteroids as small as 100 meters.
-Construction on the LSST could start this year, and it's scheduled to begin operation in 2022.
+First light is scheduled for 2022.

 6. James Webb Space Telescope

 As with Hubble and Spitzer, JWST's main strength comes from being in space.
 But it's also three times the size of Hubble, letting it carry a 6.5-meter primary mirror that unfolds to reach full size.
 That should help it top even Hubble's images, providing longer wavelength coverage and higher sensitivity.
 "The longer wavelengths enable the Webb telescope to look much closer to the beginning of time and to hunt for the unobserved formation of the first galaxies," NASA explains, "as well as to look inside dust clouds where stars and planetary systems are forming today."